kedio-labs/olaki/README.md

 Olaki comprises a Node.js app that fetches data from codebases or websites of known alternative OSes for Android.

-Data collected for each OS is in the form of a map where keys are unique codenames of compatible Android phones and values are generic device info and download links where possible.
+Data collected for each alternative OS is stored in a Map data structure.
+- Map key: unique Android phone codename
+- Map value: generic device info and download links where possible

-Those individual OS maps are then merged into an overall one so that all available OSes are listed for a given codename.
+Those individual OS maps are then merged into an overall one, where map keys are again unique Android phone codenames.

 The overall map is output as a JSON file and displayed on a table via GitHub pages.

 Rules exist to decide what devices should be added to the overall map based on compatibility level for each OS.
 See [appConfig.json](./appConfig.json).

+The main logic complexity stems from the variety of ways data is collected, from well structured JSON payload to website scraping.

 ## Contributing